win2key/jproxy/README.md

     ```makefile
     C:\Program Files\Common Files\Services\jproxy.exe
     ```
-5. Follow the instructions in the video tutorial "How to Install JProxy on Windows Jump Host" for setting up the JProxy service on your Windows system:
+5. Follow the instructions in the video tutorial "[JProxy Installation Guide for Windows Jump Hosts](https://www.youtube.com/watch?v=cjs_e5pVAwU)" for setting up the JProxy service on your Windows system:
-How to Install JProxy on Windows Jump Host

     [![Video Thumbnail](https://img.youtube.com/vi/cjs_e5pVAwU/maxresdefault.jpg)](https://www.youtube.com/watch?v=cjs_e5pVAwU)

     For reference, the commands used in the video for CMD are: